armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 Save the following YAML file to your `.github/workflows` directory:

 Note that the path you provide for the `path-to-file` parameter is relative to where your GitHub action YAML is stored (`.github/workflows`).
-For example, if your directory looks like this:
+For example, if your repo looks like this:

 ```
 .github/workflows